 Amazon released their new GPU rigs a couple of days ago.
 The top of the line options is the p3.16xlarge instance.
 Hashcat released v4.0.0 yesterday, I decided to make them play together.

 This is the first time a Tesla based GPU is faster than the top GTX models for crypto operations.
-Its truly fast — 633.7 GH/s for NTLM fast.
+It is truly fast — 633.7 GH/s for NTLM.
 And expensive — $24.48 per hour.

 Before giving you the required steps that are needed in order to run hashcat on p3.16xlarge, here are some notable benchmarks.
 The full list can be found at the end of this post.